May 5, 2021

 There’s little debate over the fact that the best courses, training modules, or even simple instructional videos require a plethora of background work.
 A professionally shot five-minute YouTube video demonstrating how to cook an egg most likely requires a cast of film-making specialists, a screenwriter, and a chef.
 When it comes to developing training content for any given branch, the matter gets even more complex.
-Compartmentalization and spaced repetition help achieve the best results; therefore, the tasks are being divided: an instructional designer is responsible for creating learning materials, learning technologist for the choice of the best tools.
-But at the core of a great course stands the quality of the content – and this is delivered by the subject matter expert.
+Compartmentalization and spaced repetition help achieve the best learning objectives; therefore, the tasks are being divided: an instructional designer is responsible for creating learning materials, learning technologist for the choice of the best tools.
+But at the core of a great course and learning outcome stands the quality of the content – and this is delivered by the subject matter expert and pedagogy.

 The role of SMEs could come across as a bit unclear.
 How difficult is it to do small background research on the content of the prospective course?
 Surely it isn’t.
 But the trick of the trade lies elsewhere.
 SMEs have already gathered enough knowledge to be able to confidently select only reliable information from well-trusted sources.
 Furthermore, SMEs can link pieces of information into a smooth narrative and give contexts to dry facts.
 They can identify knowledge and skills gaps, inverting the learning process, and pinpointing difficulties the learners might encounter.
 SMEs are not expected to be expert trainers, facilitators, or educators – they are rather responsible for outlining the scope of knowledge required for performing certain tasks.
 The expertise required in various business branches can vary immensely.
 It can range from welding techniques to role-play games’ systems, to soft skills, therefore becoming an SME expert in a niche field can turn out quite profitable.